neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 ## Scheduled reboots

 Each computer has a regular unattended upgrade that forces a reboot once a week.
 The date and time of the next reboot will be indicated in a message when you log in.
 Do try and consider this when starting your computations.
-If you started a long computation that you think will be interupted by the scheduled reboot, you can contact the admins in the #computers Slack channel to request that the reboot be exceptionally delayed.
+If you started a long computation that you think will be interupted by the scheduled reboot, you can contact neuropoly-admin@liste.polymtl.ca to request that the reboot be exceptionally delayed.

 **Admins**: Documentation on the standard operating procedure for delaying scheduled reboots is described [here](https://github.com/neuropoly/computers/blob/master/docs/unattended-upgrades.md).